OxfordLocal

 Who it's for

 This is the neighbourhood parkrun.
-It suits south Oxford residents who don't want to trek to Cutteslowe, students living near Folly Bridge, and anyone who prefers a smaller, quieter event.
-The close-to-town location makes it easy to combine with brunch at one of the Cowley Road cafes afterwards.
-Not the fastest course, not the most scenic — but reliable, welcoming, and convenient.
+It suits south Oxford residents, students living near Folly Bridge, and anyone who prefers a smaller, quieter event close to the centre.
+The location makes it easy to combine with brunch at one of the Cowley Road cafes afterwards.